 No light gun or shooting game best of all time list would be complete without Time Crisis and the G-Con 45.
 While the game arrived late to the arcade scene when it first released in 1995, it still became insanely popular and until now remains a favourite in many arcade bars.

 The G-Con 45 is nondescript, even boring compared to the Super Scope.
 But due to the popularity of the Time Crisis franchise, it’s probably one of the most well-known gun peripherals today.
 The gun’s satisfying force feedback also made play more realistic.
 Unfortunately, units made for the PlayStation had to drop the recoil feature to make it more affordable.

 Eager to hit bullseye again, Nintendo came out with the Wii Zapper in 2007.
 But whilst the original NES Zapper looks like a cool ray gun, this descendant looks more like a pesticide spray.
 Performance and accuracy also weren’t the best.
 Because the controller is actually just a Wii remote holder, players complained about the new Zapper making for shakier aim.

-The Wii Zapper–a shot that missed its mark (Source: Wired)
+The Wii Zapper–a shot that missed its mark (Source: Wikipedia)